Elvric/ClassNotes/Fall2018/Comp533.md

 Can be added to the arrow as such {order}.
 By default it is unordered.

 ### Association with subsets --->
 So we can have two relations ships going both ways with different objects.
-We can draw an arrow between the two to show that the relation on the left must be a subset of the relation on the left.
+We can draw an arrow between the two to show that the relation on the left must be a subset of the relation on the right.
+Does not work for operation that are not of the same number (double vs third)

 ### Derived association
 If a department is a composition of the company and I work for the company then I am also emplotyed by that company, I cannot be employed by any other company.
 This can be shown by putting this info at the bottom of the graph.